 If your marriage was legal where it took place, then it is recognized by the U.S. as a legal marriage.
 Yes, you have to get a legal divorce in Minnesota.

-If you got married in Minnesota, and followed the rules of your religion or culture but did not apply for a marriage license, then your marriage is not seen as legal.
+If you got married in Minnesota, and followed the rules of your religion or culture but did not get a marriage license, then your marriage is not legal.
 You don't have to go to court to get a divorce because you are not seen as being legally married by the state.

 In order to get legally divorced in Minnesota you must go to a county court.
 Fill out a formal document called a Petition.
 The Petition says that there has been an “irretrievable breakdown” of the marriage.
 This means that you and your spouse can't live together anymore as married people and there is no hope that you will be able to in the future.